 There are three printers, a plotter, a photocopy machine, and two scanners used by both students and staff.
 During peak hours there may be a wait time for your documents.
 To cut down on both backlog and paper use, we ask that you print only when necessary, and in black and white.
 Special exceptions can be made to print in color.
-Please ask for assistance and instructions regarding the use of office equipment.
+Please ask you coordinator when you need documents printed or copied.

-High-speed wireless access is available throughout the main building and on all Institute computers.
+High-speed wireless internet access is available throughout the main building and on all Institute computers.
 Nevertheless, be prepared for cuts in service due to the weather, local overload of telecommunication lines, server problems, and power outages.

 The Monteverde Institute has installed equipment to facilitate a high demand of internet use at the same time.
 However, please be considerate when using the internet as the bandwidth required for many popular sites will slow the system for everyone.
-Facebook and Skype are not permitted during classroom hours - please use these types of web sites only before and after the regular day hours (8:00am to 5:00pm) or at lunch (12:00pm to 1:00pm).
+Facebook and Skype are not permitted during classroom hours - please access these sites only before and after regular work hours (8:00am to 5:00pm) or at lunch (12:00pm to 1:00pm).
 Also, it is prohibited at all times to download items from Netflix or similar sites, games, pornography, or live stream events.